-The IMLC currently exists in 22 states, 13 of which serve as states of principal license (SPL) states.
-Legislation to enact the IMLC has passed in two other states, Pennsylvania and Tennessee, but there have been delays in implementing the program.
-Legislation that would allow the IMLC has been introduced in six other states and the District of Columbia.
+The IMLC currently exists in 27 states and 1 territory.
+Legislation to enact the IMLC has passed in two other states, Pennsylvania and Kentucky, as well as the District of Columbia.

 IMLC Member States that serve as a state of principal license (SPL):

 - South Dakota

 IMLC Member States that are not a state of principal license (SPL):

 States in which IMLC legislation has passed but implementation has been delayed:

 - New Jersey

 - New York

 - South Carolina